Perturbation Effects on Word Lengths in Three-Reflection Symmetric Presentations of Dihedral Groups: A bound for all

 \section{A bound for all $n$}

 We now aim to provide a full proof of Conjecture \ref{3flipconj} for arbitrary $n$.
 We define the stabilizer of a set $A$ in an abelian group $(G,+)$ to be $Stab(A)=\{g\in G \, | \, g + A = A\}$.
-This is defined in \cite{TaoVu} as a symmetry group, although we use the term stabilizer to remain consistent with the nomenclature commonly connected to the following \cite{kneser}.
+This is defined in \cite{TaoVu} as a symmetry group, although we use the term stabilizer to remain consistent with the nomenclature commonly connected to the following, which first appeared in \cite{kneser}.

 \begin{thm} [Kneser's] Given an Abelian group $G$ and two sets of elements $A$ and $B$ such that $|A + B| < |A| + |B|$, $|A+B| = |A + \text{Stab(A+B)}| + |B+\text{Stab(A+B)}| - |\text{Stab(A+B)}|$ \end{thm}